sindresorhus/del-cli/readme.md

 > :warning: **Windows users**: Since `$ del` is already a builtin command on Windows, you need to use `$ del-cli` there.

+## Comparison

+Benefits over `rimraf` CLI: Supports globbing (even on Windows), safer by default as it doesn't allow deleting parent directories, and has a dry-run mode.

+Benefits over `rm -rf`: Cross-platform, safer by default as it doesn't allow deleting parent directories, and has a dry-run mode.

 ## Related

 - [del](https://github.com/sindresorhus/del) - API for this module